click here to go direct to the translation

 "Poornam-adah, poornam-idam, poor-nath poornam-udachyate.
 Poor-nasya poornam-adaya, poornam-eva-va-sishyate."

 That is full, whole, and complete; this is full, whole and complete.
-The full, whoel and complete comes out of the full, whole and complete.
-Taking the full, whole, and complete, from the full, whole and complte, the full, whole and complete, itself remains.
+The full, whole and complete comes out of the full, whole and complete.
+Taking the full, whole, and complete, from the full, whole and complete, the full, whole and complete, itself remains.

 The Tantric age in India began shortly after Patanjali wrote the Yoga Sutras.
-By the fifth century CE, hatha and tantra yoga had developed to a sophisticated extent.
+Some say it had already begun but remained secret and unrecognized by non-seekers.
+What however can be confirmed through extant evidence is that by the fifth century CE, hatha and tantra yoga had developed to a sophisticated extent.
 This is clearly evidenced by the teachings of Sri Matsyendranath (Luipa), King Indra Bhuti, Tilopa, Naropa, Vairocana, Sri Simha, Manjushrimitra, Sri Goraknath, and many others.
-Here Patanjali's teachings were extended into a more sophisticated form of asana, pranayama, pratyhara, and dharana (visualization) practices while for the most part maintaining the basic Yoga Sutra specially in the Nath tradition which followed the teachings of Sri Goraknath and Sri Matsyendranath.
+In this hatha yoga tradition Patanjali's teachings were extended into a more sophisticated form of asana, pranayama, pratyhara, and dharana (visualization) practices while for the most part maintaining the basic Yoga Sutra specially in the Nath tradition which followed the teachings of Sri Goraknath and Sri Matsyendranath.

 This medieval Indo-Tibetan era includes a huge corpus of hatha yoga asana and pranayama texts brought up from India into Tibet while some survived in India even to this day despite the Moghul persecutions.
 For example in the surviving Nath tradition there are sophisticated practices given for asana, pranayama pratyhara, and dharanas.
 Despite some uninformed "new age" claims to the contrary hatha yoga was already a sophisticated practice (including hundreds of asana practices) dating back at least 1400 years ago.
 The proof is in the surviving Tibetan texts whose teachings which came up from India.